MartinL83/react-use-fuse/README.md

 # react-use-fuse
-A tiny wrapper for the Fuse.js library fuzzy-search using React Hooks.
+A tiny wrapper for the fuzzy-search library [Fuse.js](https://fusejs.io) using React Hooks.

 ## Example usage
 ```sh